coffee2code/optin-comment-notifications/readme.txt

     * Hook 'edit_user_profile_update' to potentially save the setting when another user is being edited
 * Change: Enable more error output for unit tests.
 * Change: Default `WP_TESTS_DIR` to `/tmp/wordpress-tests-lib` rather than erroring out if not defined via environment variable.
+* Change: Note compatibility through WP 4.7+.
+* Change: Remove support for WordPress older than 4.6 (should still work for earlier versions)
 * Change: Update copyright date (2017).

 = 1.1 (2016-03-19) =